adambarla/NMT-augment/README.md

 ## Instalation

-Use python `3.9.18` in your prefered environment and run
+Use python `3.9.18` in your preferred environment and run
 ```
 pip install -r src/requirements.txt
 ```